 Colour psychology in marketing and branding is more than just a one-sentence explanation of what each colour represents.
 Click To TweetOrange

-In the marketing world, orange is often used to portray youth, playfulness, and being bold.
+In marketing, orange is often used to portray youth, playfulness, and boldness.
 We usually see orange as healthy, energising, and attention-grabbing.
 It gives a sense of being welcoming, friendly, and warm.
-For instance, food and beverage companies, e-commerce businesses, vehicle manufacturers, television channels, tech firms, design program and so forth use orange.
+For instance, food and beverage companies, e-commerce businesses, vehicle manufacturers, television channels, tech firms, design programs and so forth use orange.
 It can signify importance and command attention.
 It is invigorating and evokes energy.

 Famous brands associated with orange include Amazon, Fanta, Gulf Oil, Harley-Davidson, MasterCard, Nickelodeon, Crush Orange, Timberland, HubSpot, HTML 5, Blogger, TNT, Mozilla Firefox, GSK, SoundCloud, Dunkin Donuts, Continental, EasyJet, Mirinda, and so forth.